 Proposed parcels with a high preference value will be considered first for potential inclusion in a lease sale.
-The BLM will defer lease parcels with a low preference value (Table 2-3).
+The BLM will defer lease parcels with a low preference value Table 2-2.
 Throughout the review period for the lease sale, BLM may also consider additional measures and deferrals to address the potential impacts of leasing, as well as new information that is presented during the NEPA process for the lease sale.

 In accordance with the expression of interest leasing preference (43 CFR § 3120.32) and IM 2023-007, the BLM WY State and Field offices evaluated sale parcels as shown in Table 2-2.
-None of the parcels have a low preference for leasing based on evaluation criteria 1 through 5 of the IM and RMP requirements.
+Six parcels have a low preference for leasing based on 43 CFR § 3120.32(b), or Criteria 2 of the attachment to the IM, and RMP requirements.
 If a parcel is recommended for deferral under one of these criteria, the table indicates which criteria.
-For example, if the parcel is recommended for deferral based upon sage-grouse prioritization, it meets the requirements under Leasing Preference Criteria #2 due to RMP prioritization requirements.
-However, if the parcel is recommended for deferral due to migration corridors, it meets Leasing Preference Criteria #2 and the recommendation would be to 'Defer for leasing preference, Criteria 2 - GSG Habitat/ Connectivity'.
-It is important to note that if a parcel is deferred under the Greater Sage-Grouse prioritization process (which occurs prior to the screening for the leasing preference), it would also meet the 'Low' leasing preference criteria; however, it would be listed as 'Low (GSG Prioritization)' and not due to the IM preference criteria.
-Parcels in criteria 5 (RFD) were evaluated utilizing the best available information from the RMP RFDs, as well as a development potential map created by BLM specialists utilizing publicly available data through the Wyoming State Geological Survey and the Wyoming Oil and Gas Conservation Commission, existing federal oil and gas leases, federal units, participations areas, and well data from the Wyoming Oil and Gas Conservation Commission to screen for development potential.
+For example, if the parcel is recommended for deferral based upon sage-grouse habitat and/or connectivity, it meets the requirements under 43 CFR § 3120.32(b), or Criteria 2 of the attachment to the IM, and the recommendation would be to 'Defer for leasing preference (b) - GSG habitat/ connectivity'.
+If the parcel is recommended for deferral based upon sage-grouse prioritization (which occurs prior to the screening for the leasing preference), it also meets the requirements under 43 CFR § 3120.32(b), or Criteria 2 of the attachment to the IM, due to RMP prioritization requirements; however, it would be listed as 'Low (GSG Prioritization)' and not due to the preference criteria.
+Parcels in criteria (e) (RFD) were evaluated utilizing the best available information from the RMP RFDs, as well as a development potential map created by BLM specialists utilizing publicly available data through the Wyoming State Geological Survey and the Wyoming Oil and Gas Conservation Commission, existing federal oil and gas leases, federal units, participations areas, and well data from the Wyoming Oil and Gas Conservation Commission commission to screen for development potential.